mehCake/luraph-deobfuscator-py/README.md

 fallback path; without it the extractor logs that emulation is required and keeps the partially decoded blob under `out/logs/` for manual analysis.

+All bootstrapper transforms now ship with a pure-Python basE91 decoder, so the `base91` dependency is optional.
+When the library is installed it is used for speed; otherwise the bundled implementation transparently takes over.
+Missing `lupa` simply disables the Lua fallback while the Python pipeline continues to run.

 Debugging bootstrapper extraction works best with `--debug-bootstrap`, which prints the recovered alphabet length, opcode previews, and extraction notes to the console and writes a full trace to `out/logs/bootstrap_extract_debug_*.log`.